edgedb/easy-edgedb/README.md

 With this we can link the two of them together.
 We will assume that a person can only have one `lover`, so this is a `single link` but we can just write `link`.

 Mina is in London, and we don't know if she has been anywhere else.
-So for the meantime, we are just going to create the city of London.
+So let's do a quick insert to create the city of London.
 It couldn't be easier:

 ```
 INSERT City {